-Today, the classroom is much more dynamic and innovative than it used to be.
-While in years past, the classroom was seemingly immune to digitization, that’s no longer the case.
-Nearly every kid of every age has a smartphone and a digital-first mentality.
+Today’s classrooms are much more dynamic and innovative than they used to be.
+In years past, they were seemingly immune to digitization, but that’s no longer the case.
+Educational technology is providing new and innovative ways to learn and to teach.

-Some teachers have fully embraced EdTech in their classrooms, while for others, it’s a work in progress.
-We’re here to help you along.
-In this in-depth guide, we explore everything from education’s evolution to tips for making the most of technology in the classroom to current tools you can use to save time and improve the learning experience.
+Whether you’ve fully embraced the idea of using EdTech in your classroom or you’re working toward a digital-first mentality, we’re here to help you along.
+In this in-depth guide, we explore everything from how to apply technology in the classroom to current tools you can use to save time and improve the learning experience.

-- Chapter 3: Applying technology in the classroom.
+- Applying technology in the classroom.
 What areas of teaching can benefit from technology?
 Find out in this chapter.

-- Chapter 4: Educational innovation in EdTech.
+- Educational innovation in EdTech.
 When it comes to EdTech, a common question is, What’s out there?
 Find out about available innovations in this chapter.

-- Chapter 7: Using JotForm as an educational tool.
-As an easy-to-use form builder, JotForm is the perfect educational tool for teachers like you.
-See what cool forms and features we offer in this chapter.
+- Using Jotform as an educational tool.
+As an easy-to-use form builder, Jotform is the perfect educational tool for teachers like you.
+See the cool forms and features we offer in this chapter.

-- Chapter 8: JotForm use cases and tips.
-Want to see JotForm in action?
-In this chapter, dive into a few examples of how educators are using JotForm.
+- Jotform use cases and tips.
+Want to see Jotform in action?
+In this chapter, dive into a few examples of how educators are using Jotform.

 You’re never too experienced to brush up on tips or tools to perfect your teaching craft.
 Bookmark this page, and don’t forget to share this guide with all of your teacher friends.